Skip to content

 1. Fork the Repository Fork the java-tron repository to your personal account.

-2. Modify Code Create a new branch based on the standard and start development.
+2. Modify Code Create a new branch from the develop branch and begin implementation.

 3. Submit Changes Commit your changes with clear commit messages.